rytisp/um-select2-i18n-fix/README.md

 1. **Still see the error?**
 - Clear all caches (page cache, object cache, CDN, optimizer).
 - Hard refresh with `Ctrl+Shift+R` (or Cmd+Shift+R).
-- Check console for `[UM Select2 Hard Fix]` log — it reports whether jQuery, Select2, and AMD are present.
+- Check console for `[UM Select2 Fix]` log — it reports whether jQuery, Select2, and AMD are present.

 2. **Optimization plugins**
 Exclude the following from aggregation/defer/async: